Category

 A round of applause to Pam because these days I’m always on the lookout for ways to make food more fun.
 Here’s a sample of how I jazz up my food today:

-• I add sliced olives and a heavy sprinkle of crushed red pepper to my Lean Cuisine cheese pizza.
+• I add sliced olives and a heavy sprinkle of crushed red pepper to a slice of cheese pizza.
 Ups the flavor.

 • I often top my first cup of coffee in the morning with whipped cream Starbucks style.
 Silly, but fun.